Skip to content

 display_positions bool

-If True, displays the position of the slices.
-Defaults to False.
+If True, displays the slice index/position on the image.

 False